quicwg/wg-materials/interim-18-01/minutes.md

 Switching now to discussion of MinRTO (Issue #1017).
 MT notes that we seem to be sending more packets to lower latency.

 Twiddling thumbs at 2 it’s crazy but at microseconds it’s CRAZY!.
 If we can do something about this we should.
-On the other hand I’d iike to see some safeguards around when we don’t know what the max is.
+On the other hand I’d like to see some safeguards around when we don’t know what the max is.

-Christian(wearing the IETF “nerds in paradise shirt”): One of the differences it’s easy to measure in QUIC the sprurious ACKs.
+Christian(wearing the IETF “nerds in paradise shirt”): One of the differences it’s easy to measure in QUIC the spurious ACKs.

 martinduke: How do you know it’s ack delay or RTT?

 huitema: Even if you do not know you can make some conservative decision.
-You can measure the n+1 but the time between that one and th next one was so and so that will give you an idea of the re-ordering.
+You can measure the n+1 but the time between that one and the next one was so and so that will give you an idea of the re-ordering.
 Rather than getting all excited about max-delay, we should look at spurious RTO detection.

 mD: what’s that impact on the spec?
 20ms is crazy - can’t we change that?